 - Finally I am reminding

 the church, and especially the candidates for confirmation, that David is being anointed as they will soon be.
-The anointing

 The anointing is crucial to the reading, and I will tie it directly to the spirit of the Lord that rushed upon

 people, and that we share in that same Spirit that David received.

 - My challenge today: to project in my voice the people’s